Nathanael Greene Chapter NSDAR

 Contributed to the Greenville, South Carolina, Young Men’s Christian Association (YMCA)

-Given flags to Furman University and Women Club, YMCA, Old 96 Girl Scout Council, Roper Mountain Science Center
+Given flags to Furman University and Women Club, YMCA, Old 96 Girl Scout Council, and Roper Mountain Science Center

 Contributed to King's Mountain Monument, Monument for Sumter, Marion, Pickens and the Memorial plaque to signers of the Constitution located at the South Carolina State House in Columbia